AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.md

 slug: recursive-cte
 categories: [SQL]
 tags: [SQL, Recursion]
-subtitle: 'Learning recursive CTEs by following payment activity'
+subtitle: 'Learning recursive CTEs by following money layering and transfers'
-summary: 'Though not commonly used, recursive CTEs can be a great tool to work with hierarchal data.
-In this post we learn to use them to identify where money was moved to by following the transfer activity'
+summary: 'Though not commonly used, recursive CTEs can be a great tool to work with hierarchal formatted data.
+In this post we learn to use them to identify where money was moved to by following users transfer activities'
 featured: yes
 projects: []
 mermaid: true